 Once an application for asylum is lodged, a preliminary interview by the police (Erstbefragung) takes place on the circumstances of entering Austria and the first country of entry in the EU, the personal data and - in a very brief manner - also on the reasons why an applicant left his or her home country.
 The applicant receives a copy of the report and is further fingerprinted and photographed.
 Fingerprints are taken from all asylum seekers older than 14 years of age.
 No problems have been reported with regard to the taking of fingerprints.
-In case an applicant refuses to be fingerprinted, the appeal against a negative decision may not benefit from suspensive effect, 151 but this is not relevant to the Dublin procedure.
+In case an applicant refuses to be fingerprinted, the appeal against a negative decision may not benefit from suspensive effect, 150 but this is not relevant to the Dublin procedure.

 Since September 2018, the Aliens Police Department and the BFA are authorised to examine the data storage of persons applying for international protection.
 However, this interference with the right to privacy is only permitted if the identity or travel route cannot be established on the basis of available evidence.
-Until the end of 2019, phones and/or other devices containing data of applicants could not be examined by Austrian authorities due to the lack of necessary data protection measures and missing technical equipment.
-In December 2020 the Ministry of Interior announced that data storage has not been examined due to missing technical equipment but a purchasing process will be started soon.
+Until the end of 2019, phones and/or other devices containing data of applicants could not be examined by Austrian authorities due to the lack of necessary data protection measures and missing technical equipment.151 In December 2020 the Ministry of Interior announced that data storage has not been examined due to missing technical equipment but a purchasing process started in December 2021.152

-The asylum seeker receives a green "procedure card" after the public security officer has consulted the BFA about the further steps to be taken in the asylum procedure: admittance to the regular procedure or
+The asylum seeker receives a green "procedure card" after the public security officer has consulted the BFA about the further steps to be taken in the asylum procedure: admittance to the regular procedure or admissibility procedure.
+Asylum seekers are transferred or asked to go to the initial reception centres

-&lt;sup>149 Article 2(1)(8) BFA-VG.
+148 Article 2(1)(8) BFA-VG.

-Article 18 BFA-VG
+150 Article 18 BFA-VG.